ghsnd/mopper/README.md

 Usage: mopper [OPTIONS] --mapping-file <FILE>

 Options:
-  -m, --mapping-file <FILE>          The path to the AlgeMapLoom mapping plan (JSON) -v, --verbose...
+  -m, --mapping-file <FILE>          Required.
+The path to the mapping file -l, --mapping-lang <LANG>          The language of the mapping file.
+If not given, AlgeMapLoom is assumed [possible values: rml, shexml]
+  -v, --verbose...
 Increase log level -q, --quiet                        Be quiet; no logging
       --force-std-out                Force output to standard out, ignoring the targets in the plan.
 Takes precedence over --force-to-file